Parjanya7/email-job-task/email-service/README.md

-# email-servie `fena-mail-sender`
+# email-servie to handle jobs to trigger emails
-Imitate email sending